tobixen/getline-extras/tobixen-thoughts.md

 The deposit is distributed weighted by interest rate to all lenders.

-This means the individual burnout counters will still be the same after the repayment.
+This means all the individual burnout counters will be equal after the repayment.

 The lenders are rightly intencivized to put high interest rates in order to earn high interest.
 Today one is also intencivized to put high interest rates in order to get prioritized when the borrower deposits money.